DougTW/documentation/Developer-Guide.md

 ## Capturing kernel boot logs

 Sometimes it is useful to capture the kernel boot messages from a Kata Container launch.
 If the container launches to the point whereby you can `exec` into it, and if the container has the necessary components installed, often you can execute the `dmesg` command inside the container to view the kernel boot logs.

 If however you are unable to `exec` into the container, you can enable some debug options to have the kernel boot messages logged into the system journal.

-Which debug options you enable depends on if you are using the hypervisor `vsock` mode or not, as defined by the `use_vsock` setting in the `[hypervisor.qemu]` section of the configuration file.
-The following details the settings:
+Which debug options you enable depends on whether you are using the hypervisor `vsock` mode or not, as defined by the `use_vsock` setting in the `[hypervisor.qemu]` section of the configuration file.
+Here's an explanation of the settings:

 - For `use_vsock = false`:
-    - Set `enable_debug = true` in both the `[hypervisor.qemu]` and `[proxy.kata]` sections
+    - Set `enable_debug = true` in both the `[hypervisor.qemu]` and
+    `[proxy.kata]` sections
 - For `use_vsock = true`:
-    - Set `enable_debug = true` in both the `[hypervisor.qemu]` and `[shim.kata]` sections
+    - Set `enable_debug = true` in both the `[hypervisor.qemu]` and
+    `[shim.kata]` sections

 For generic information on enabling debug in the configuration file, see the [Enable full debug](#enable-full-debug) section.

-The kernel boot messages will appear in the `kata-proxy` or `kata-shim` log appropriately, such as:
+The kernel boot messages appear in the `kata-proxy` or `kata-shim` log appropriately, as shown in the example below:

 ```bash
 $ sudo journalctl -t kata-proxy